LEARN

 Threat Summary:

-Threats include diseases such as Psittacine Beak and Feather Disease, ongoing nest predation from rats and cats, competition from introduced bird species, cutting of main nesting trees (coco de mer) and habitat destruction caused by fires, with potential threats including persecution, pesticides, netting of bat species and inbreeding.
+Threats have included diseases such as Psittacine Beak and Feather Disease, some predation from rats and cats, competition from introduced bird species, cutting of coconut nesting trees (now more controlled) and habitat destruction caused by fires, with potential threats including persecution, pesticides and yellow crazy ant invasions (now better controlled).

 Range: